-When I started my comedy career, there was no Internet.
+When I started my comedy career, there was no Internet for public use.

-Even when the Internet was made available to the general public in the mid 90’s, there certainly wasn’t the volume of information that is available today.
+Even when the Internet was made available to the general public in the 90’s, there certainly wasn’t the volume of information that is readily available today.

 Subsequently, until I had been a comedian for awhile, I had no idea that there even was even such a thing as the corporate market for stand-up comedians.

-One of the reasons that I added an automatic upgrade module called Corporate Comedy Secrets module to the new Killer Stand-up Online Course is because…
+One of the reasons that I added an automatic upgrade module called Corporate Comedy Secrets module to the Killer Stand-up Online Course is simply because…

 The corporate comedy market today still remains the ultimate underground market for stand-up comedians for a number of reasons: